 An ounce of prevention goes a long way when it comes to hand and wrist pain associated with work.
 Repetitive use injuries like carpal tunnel syndrome, a disorder that leads to pain and weakness in the hand and wrist, are more common in this technological age.
 People spend hours sitting at desks and using a keyboard and that takes its toll on these delicate joints.
 The Bureau of Labor and Statistics lists chronic hand and wrist pain as one common reason employees miss work.
-Find out what you can do to manage or even prevent work-related hand and wrist problems.
+Find out what you can do to reduce hand and wrist pain at work.

 What Causes Hand and Wrist Pain?